Asda is to open its first standalone George store in Leeds with celebrity ranges and new cafe

 Shoppers can look forward to a bigger George clothing range for men, women and children.
 The store will debut the new George Spring/Summer 2025 collection, fronted by model Yasmin Le Bon, alongside celebrity collaborations including the Erica Davies Kids line and Billie Faiers’ latest sunshine-ready range.

-Across the George Home section, shoppers can discover a selection of interior, garden and lifestyle must-haves including the new At Home with Stacey Solomon
+Across the George Home section, shoppers can discover a selection of interior, garden and lifestyle ranges including the new At Home with Stacey Solomon Spring/Summer Collection.

 Asda says that the customer experience is also set to get a major upgrade, with faster, easier shopping, thanks to streamlined checkouts, new self-serve options, and hassle-free Click & Collect.